-Here’s a video that’s going viral on the web, showing a man uses his iPhone, a video transmitter, and a repeater to “hack” video billboards in Times Square.
+Here’s a video that’s gone viral on the web showing a man uses his iPhone, a video transmitter, and a repeater to “hack” video billboards in Times Square.

 Starting off small, he exhibits how the device works on various video billboards on the street level.
 Then he takes things up a notch, taking over the giant CNN billboard in the middle of Times Square!